spacelift-io/user-documentation/docs/concepts/configuration/context.md

 You may be wondering what the priority {% if is_self_hosted() %}slider{% else %}picker{% endif %} is for.
 A priority is a property of context-stack relationship - in fact, the only property.
 All the contexts attached to a stack are sorted by priority (lowest first), though values don't need to be unique.
 This ordering establishes [precedence rules](environment.md#a-note-on-precedence) between contexts should there be a conflict and multiple contexts define the same value.

 You might notice that there is no priority picker for auto-attached contexts.
-The highest priority for all configuration elements (environment variables, mounted files and hooks) are at the stack level, then explicitly attached contexts (based on set priorities), then auto-attached alphabetically.
+The highest priority for all configuration elements (environment variables, mounted files and hooks) are at the stack level, then explicitly attached contexts (based on set priorities), then auto-attached alphabetically for environment variables, mounted files, and after phase hooks ([before phase hooks are attached reverse alphabetically with more details about that here as well](../stack/stack-settings.md#note-on-hook-ordering)).

 ### Deleting